fivdi/gpio-button/README.md

 compiled into a binary format understood by the Linux kernel using the device tree compiler.

-The source code for the momentary push-button overlay connected to GPIO #4 in the circuit diagram above is:
+The source code for the momentary push-button overlay connected to GPIO4 in the circuit diagram above is:

 ```